scrrlt/carbon-ops/README.md

 # carbon-ops

-`carbon-ops` provides tooling for measuring host energy use, estimating carbon emissions, and writing canonical ledger records.
-The repository contains the Python library, a privileged polling daemon, and helper scripts for audit workflows.
+`carbon-ops` is an Application Performance Monitor (APM) focused on energy logging and carbon estimation for Python workloads.
+It measures the marginal carbon emissions of individual tasks, tracks CPU, GPU, and memory usage, and propagates uncertainty through each estimate while emitting canonical ledger records.
+The repository bundles the Python library, a privileged polling daemon, and helper scripts for audit workflows.

 ## Components